Morning, Thursday, 5th March 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will consider the way forward for the use of data and digital technology in government in the UK.
+This conference will consider the way forward for the development of the UK’s data economy.

-The agenda looks at the implications for organisations in the private sector and elsewhere - particularly those that interface with central government departments.
+The agenda looks at the implications for the private, not-for-profit, and public sectors - particularly organisations that interface with central government departments.

 Areas for discussion include:

-- Broadening public sector data access for SMEs and issues around data held by large businesses, non-profits and other organisations, and
+- Broadening public sector data access for SMEs and wider issues around data held by large businesses, non-profits, and other organisations.

 There will be keynote addresses from: